igneous-labs/generic-array-struct/README.md

 #### Builder Arg

-An optional `builder` positionl arg controls whether to generate a builder struct that at compile-time ensures that every field is set exactly once.
+An optional `builder` positional arg controls whether to generate a builder struct that, at compile-time, ensures that every field is set exactly once before creating the struct.

 ```rust
 use generic_array_struct::generic_array_struct;